stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 20 (P3L7) - ACME.md

 - Properties: name-value pairs for export to external tools
 - Rep-map: binding mechanism for vertical composition
 - Port: component interface

+### ACME Features Quiz 2

+_As ADLs go, ACME is relatively simple.
+In the text box, list some other features that you might like ACME to have._

+I mainly use TypeScript as the language-of-choice and IntelliJ as the IDE of choice.
+If ACME could also provide the same level of support that would be ideal.